charlyperezk/real_estate_manager/README.md

 - Management of real estate operations with state tracking (`Management`, `Capture`, `Close`)
 - Rich domain model using `Aggregates`, `Entities`, `Value Objects`, and `Domain Events`
-- Automatic evaluation of partner performance and bonus assignment
+- Automatic evaluation of partner performance
 - Proportional revenue calculation between broker and partners based on `tier` policies
 - Event-driven architecture and integration with `Lato` for dependency injection and transactional execution